Tips on How to Prevent Arthritis

 How can I prevent arthritis naturally?

-While there’s nothing you can do to completely eliminate your risk for developing arthritis down the road, there are things you can control, like diet and exercise, that will have a positive impact on your condition and potentially prevent arthritis from taking place at an earlier stage.
+While there’s nothing you can do to completely eliminate the risk of developing arthritis long-term, there are things you can control.
+Examples include diet and exercise.
+These, among other preventative measures, will have a positive impact on your condition and potentially prevent arthritis from taking place at an earlier stage.

 Maintaining a healthy weight can also help reduce arthritis pain and take pressure off the joints.
 Physical activity can help, too – especially if you focus on flexibility and strength training.
-If it’s painful to move, try low-impact cardio exercises like swimming and cycling – they’ll work your muscles while taking it easy on your joints.
+If it’s painful to move, try low-impact cardio exercises like swimming and cycling.
+This will work your muscles while taking it easy on your joints.

-In addition, physical therapy has proven to be an effective treatment for osteoarthritis, and it may help you avoid surgery and the use of prescription painkillers.
-While the symptoms and progression of arthritis are different for everyone, starting a personalized exercise program and addressing your risk factors can help with pain relief and slow the advancement of arthritis.
+If you’re wondering, what is the best treatment for osteoarthritis, physical therapy has proven to be an effective treatment.
+It may also help you avoid joint replacement surgery and the use of prescription pain medication.
+While symptoms and progression of arthritis are different for everyone, starting a personalized exercise program and addressing your risk factors can help with chronic pain relief and slow the advancement of arthritis.

 Physical therapy treatment may include: